berriesforafrica/berriesforafrica.github.io/_masterdisks/rpios-32bit-full.md

 └── Shutdown
 ```

+Free space: 96,2 (Total: 109,3)

-As a reference, version 20.08 of the Manjaro KDE Operating System occupies about 10.1 GB of disk space.
-On a 120 GB SSD disk, this occupies about 9% of the available space (109.8 GB) and leaves 99.7 GB of disk space free.
+As a reference, version 2020-08-20 of this OS occupies about 13.1 GB of disk space.
+On a 120 GB SSD disk, this leaves 96.2 GB of disk space free of the total of 109.3 GB available disk space.

-## Install the full KDE applications suite
+## Install the `kedeedu` applications suite

-Download and install the `kde-applications-meta` package which is a bundle that contains all applications developed by the KDE Community.
+Download and install the `kde-edu` package which is a bundle that contains all educative applications developed by the KDE Community.

-See [Installing Applications in Manjaro KDE](/manjaro-kde/installing-apps/) for more information on how to install applications.
+See [Installing Applications in RPI OS](/rpios/installing-apps/) for more information on how to install applications.
 {: .notice--warning}

-When asked to choose a provider for `cron`, select `cronie`.
-{: .notice--warning}

-All KDE Apps will now be downloaded and installed.
+All educative KDE Apps will now be downloaded and installed.
 This can take some time.

-Please note that this is a heavy download of about 750 MB so make sure that you are connected to the Internet using a connection that can support such an amount of data.
+Please note that this is a heavy download so make sure that you are connected to the Internet using a connection that can support large amounts of data.
 {: .notice--warning}

-After installation of the kde-applications-meta package, the following additional apps will be available:
+After installation of the `kdeedu` meta package, the following additional apps will be available:

 ```
 Development